Your vibe attracts your tribe. Nothing speaks louder than what you wear.

 Know your market

-An exhibition featuring adventure activity providers will have a very different look and feel to it than a marketing convention.
+An exhibition with adventure activity providers will have a very different look and feel to it than a marketing convention.

 It seems simple, but knowing your market is essential in every area of branding.
-Want to communicate youthful professionalism, or a serious high-end luxury feel?
 Ensure your staff understand the vibe you are aiming for and are clear on how that translates into what they should wear on the day.

 Equally, if you are attending an exhibition to make connections, dressing with an awareness of what is appropriate to your industry communicates that you are well prepared, and professional.